dendriel/stock-monitor/README.md

 ## Informational Message

-A message sent to users when a condition is meet has the following format:
+The message sent to users when a condition is meet has the following format:

 ```shell
 Stock <ticker> reached the price R$<actual-price> at <date-time>.